How Professional Lighting Reveals Paintings, Protects Value, and Drives Sales?

 • Builds buyer confidence

 Some galleries use 2700K selectively on master paintings where warmth enhances emotional presence.
-This must be done carefully, often with Multi control, to avoid yellowing whites or distorting cooler tones.
+Lighting old master paintings correctly requires this to be done carefully, often with Multi control, to avoid yellowing whites or distorting cooler tones.

 Cooler temperatures are rarely used for paintings as they flatten tonal nuance.